- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

-The normal scalp contains about 100,000 hairs.
-They are constantly growing, with old hairs falling out and being replaced by new ones.
-Some cancer treatments will cause people to lose some or all of their hair, most often in clumps during shampooing or brushing.
+Hair is constantly growing, with old hairs falling out and being replaced by new ones.
+Some cancer treatments will make people lose some or all of their hair, most often in clumps during shampooing or brushing.
 Sometimes, clumps of hair are found on the pillow in the morning.

-Hair loss can happen when chemotherapy drugs travel throughout the body to kill cancer cells.
-Some of these drugs damage hair follicles, causing the hair to fall out.
-Hair loss can be hard to predict.
-Some patients have it, and others do not, even when they take the same drugs.
+Hair is lost when chemotherapy drugs travel throughout the body to kill cancer cells.
+Some of these drugs damage hair follicles, making hair fall out.
+It can be hard to predict which patients will lose their hair and which won’t, even when they take the same drugs.
 Some drugs can cause hair loss on the scalp and the loss of pubic hair, arm and leg hair, eyebrows, and eyelashes.
-Some drugs can cause only the loss of head hair.
+Some drugs cause only the loss of head hair.
 Radiation therapy to the head often causes scalp hair loss.
 Sometimes, depending on the dose of radiation to the head, the hair does not grow back the same as it was before.

 If hair loss does occur, it most often begins within 2 weeks of the start of treatment and gets worse 1 to 2 months after starting therapy.
-Your scalp may feel very sensitive to washing, combing, or brushing during the short time when your hair is actually falling out.
-Hair often starts to grow back even before therapy is completed.
+Your scalp may feel very sensitive to washing, combing, or brushing.
+Hair often starts to grow back even before treatment ends.

 What the patient can do

 - If you think you might want a wig, buy it before treatment begins or at the very start of treatment.
-Ask if the wig can be adjusted – your wig size can shrink as you lose hair.
+Ask if the wig can be adjusted – you might need a smaller wig as you lose hair.

 - If you buy a wig before hair loss begins, the wig shop can better match your hair color and texture.
 Or you can cut a swatch of hair from the top front of your head, where hair is lightest, to use for matching.